Azure/LabServices/Lab_Management/ARM/README.md

 # Lab Services ARM support
-> THIS SECTION IS UNDER ACTIVE DEVELOPMENT, SCRIPTS AND TEMPLATES MAY NOT BE FULLY FUNCTIONAL

 ## Simple ARM example.
 This section contains a simple lab creation using an ARM template with a PowerShell script to execute the Resource Group deployment.